 To do this, start by disconnecting the hose and vacuuming it out to rid it of any debris.
 Then, pull the dryer a few feet out from the wall and trim the hose so it can still reach the vent.
-Push the dry back against the wall and your done.
+Push the dry back against the wall and you’re done.

 Maintain the Downspouts and Gutters

 Gutters and downspouts that fall into disrepair can cause massive damage to your home without you knowing it.
-This includes water damage, cracked foundations, rot and insect infestations.
+This includes water damage, cracked foundations, rot, and insect infestations.

 Faulty gutters and downspouts can easily lead to over $2,000 in repair costs alone.

-At the beginning of the spring and end of fall season, make sure your gutters and downspouts are free of debris and clean them out.
+At the beginning of the spring and end of the fall season, make sure your gutters and downspouts are free of debris and clean them out.